Hazardous Areas Classification - Europe

 Increased Safety

-Electrical circuits incorporates special measures to reduce the probability of excessive temperatures and the occurrence of arcs and sparks in normal service.
+the probability of excessive temperatures and the occurrence of arcs and sparks

 Intrinsically Safety

-The electrical energy available in circuits and equipment, is limited to a level to low to ignite the most easily ignitable mixtures in a hazardous area.
+is limited to a level to low to ignite the most easily ignitable mixtures in a

-Intrinsically safe barriers, as Zener, are installed in the circuit to limit current and voltage in the hazardous areas to avoid sparks or hot spots under fault conditions.
+circuit to limit current and voltage in the hazardous areas to avoid sparks or

 Temperature Codes

-A mixture of air and hazardous gases may ignite by coming in contact with a hot surface.
-An ignition depends on surface area, temperature and the concentration of the gas.
+in contact with a hot surface.
+An ignition depends on surface area, temperature

-Certified equipment are tested for maximum temperature ratings by approval agencies.
-Equipment for Group II receives a temperature code indicating the maximum surface temperature.
+ratings by approval agencies.
+Equipment for Group II receives a temperature

 Temperature Code